• Skip to primary navigation

 • If you don't have pumpkin pie spice you can use apple pie spice or ground cinnamon instead.

-• To make this mousse vegan and dairy free use a dairy free cream cheese.
+• To make this mousse vegan and dairy-free: use a dairy-free cream cheese.

-How to serve:
+How to make pumpkin mousse:

 How to store: